-Kosta Kolimechkov graduated from the University College of Osteopathy (formerly the British School of Osteopathy, BSO) in 2014 and specialises in the treatment of neuro-musculo-skeletal and sport related injuries.
+Kosta Kolimechkov graduated from the University College of Osteopathy (formerly the British School of Osteopathy, BSO) in 2014 and specialises in the treatment of neuro-lymphatic, musculo-skeletal and sport related injuries.
 He is treating patients suffering neurological conditions such as Myalgic Encephalomyelitis ME, Chronic Fatigue Syndrome CFS, and Fibromyalgia.

 He also has a Sports Science degree (2008) and experience in working with athletes such as rowers, runners, swimmers and cyclists.
 Kosta himself represented his country Bulgaria at World Rowing Championships.

 Manual osteopathic treatment stimulates the body’s natural healing process.

 Encouraging healthy movement in joints, muscles and tendons by correcting mechanical imbalances.